Flutterwave/Python-v2/README.md

 ## Testing

 All of the SDK's tests are written using Python's ```unittest``` module.
-The current test cover the following:
+The current test covers the following:

 ```rave.Account```,